LucaCanali/sparkMeasure/README.md

 # Spark Measure

-Spark Measure is a proof-of-concept tool for measuring Apache Spark performance metrics
+Spark Measure is a proof-of-concept tool for troubleshooting Apache Spark performance, in particular for collecting and reporting performance metrics.
 * Created by Luca.Canali@cern.ch, March 2017

 It is based on using Spark Listeners as data source and collecting metrics into a ListBuffer of a case class.